SVF-tools/WebSVF/README.md

 ## Features

 ### 1. Report init:
-**To initialize this extension and 'git clone -b bug-report-fe https://github.com/SVF-tools/WebSVF.git', which is a node app to generate a bug report;**
+To initialize this extension and **'git clone -b bug-report-fe https://github.com/SVF-tools/WebSVF.git'**, which is a node app to generate a bug report

 ### 2. Report stop:
-**To stop all workings related to this extension.**
+To stop all workings related to this extension.

 ### 3. Bug Report:
-**Start the node app and show the report in an internal webview in the vscode.**
+Start the node app and show the report in an internal webview in the VSCode.

 ## Known Issues